 Only Positive Feedback

 In the year since genre-fying, we have received ONLY positive feedback.
 Which actually surprised me, because I poll the students often (and anonymously).
 And, before genre-fying, some students and teachers DID convey hesitancy or resistance to the idea.
 Not the majority, but definitely a noticeable minority.
 But, after genre-fying, we haven’t gotten any negative feedback in our polls or “through the grapevine.”
-And, trust me, my community is NOT generally hesitant to share negative feedback when they have it!
-A few of the more traditional ELA teachers, who had not been on the genre-fication bandwagon when I broached it, actually had their minds changed.
+A few of the people who had not been on the genre-fication bandwagon when I broached it, actually shared with me that they have now changed their minds upon seeing it in action.
 Students and staff (even my toughest critics) have reported that the genre organization is a huge improvement, especially regarding the browsing experience!

 I’ve even had some teachers approach me about potentially helping them genre-fy their classroom libraries, using the same genres I use in the library!
 They’ve seen how successful and popular this organization method has been with the kids.

 - I had originally intended to do a classics section but am glad I did not.
 Instead I integrated classics into their proper genres, and as a result I’ve actually had students check them out more frequently.
 Like a student interested in horror will see Dracula and Frankenstein in that genre, and are more likely to check it out.